Disability

 Reasonable Accommodation for Disabled Employees

-Employers must provide an employee or applicant with any “reasonable accommodation” necessary for that individual to perform his or her job.
-This is where we find many employers run afoul of disability discrimination laws.
+Employers must provide an employee or applicant with any reasonable accommodation needed for that person to perform the job.
+This is where many employers violate disability discrimination laws.

-The reality is that there is no one-size-fits-all approach to reasonable accommodation.
-That is why the law requires employers to engage in a “timely, good faith interactive process” with the employee.
-This process should be used to clarify the employee’s “essential” job functions and determine what accommodations are possible.
+There is no one-size-fits-all approach to reasonable accommodation.
+The law requires employers to engage in a timely, good faith interactive process with the employee.
+This process should clarify the employee’s essential job functions and explore which accommodations are feasible.

 Compensation for Disability Discrimination